averagesaunaenjoyer/thyrosim185/java/README.txt

 The .class files that came with the repository may not work on your machine.
 Below are instructions for compiling your own .class files:

-1. Compile Thyrosim.java and Getinit.java while including the .jar file:
+1. Compile Thyrosim.java while including the .jar file:

 $ javac -classpath commons-math3-3.6.1.jar Thyrosim.java
-$ javac -classpath commons-math3-3.6.1.jar Getinit.java

 If the command javac is not found, you need to install a suitable JDK for your distribution.